akshay107/mimic-and-fool/README.md

 This repository contains code for the paper:

 * Mimic and Fool: A Task Agnostic Adversarial Attack.
 Akshay Chaturvedi and Utpal Garain.
-IEEE TNNLS, 2020 (to appear).
+IEEE TNNLS, 2020. [pdf](https://ieeexplore.ieee.org/document/9072347)

 ## Dependencies